-Enpr-EMA will publish an updated version of the framework after the public consultation.
+Enpr-EMA will publish an updated version of the framework, taking into account feedback recieved during the public consultation.

 Involving young people and family members in clinical research has many benefits, including greater understanding of young people's perspectives and improvements in study design and the quality of clinical research.

 Enpr-EMA has established young person advisory groups (YPAG) within the Enpr-EMA members.
 These members set up the European network of young people advisory groups (eYPAGnet), which aims to become the single point of contact for all YPAGs in Europe.

 In 2017, in collaboration with Enpr-EMA, EMA has agreed on principles for involving patients and consumers below 18 years of age in the activities of its scientific committees and working parties: